travelgateX/documentation-site/content/connectiontypessellers/hotelpullsellers/methods/booking flow methods/Avail.md

 **Attention:** When cancellation policies are requested (*CancellationPolicies*,*RoomCancellationPolicies*) you should always return them at Option level ([MealPlans/MealPlan/Options/Option/CancelPenalties/CancelPenalty](#AvailRS Description)).
 If CancellationPolicies is requested we should only receive them at option level, but if RoomCancellationPolicies is requested, we should receive them at option and room levels.
 Cancellation policies per room are complementary (extra information).

 **HoursBefore:** cancellation fees applicable *x* number of hours before the check in date.

+**Deadline:** cancellation fees applies from the date displayed on the deadline, which is on UTC Standard.
+For more information about how TimeZones are handled please check our [MetaData](/connectiontypessellers/hotelpullsellers/methods/messages/static-methods/metadata/) content.

+**CalculatedDeadline:** Specifies if the Deadline is returned by the supplier or it's been calculated by TravelGate.
+	true: the deadline has been converted to UTC-0 by XTG
+	false: the supplier returns the deadline on UTC-0, so no calculation is needed

 **Type:**
 There are three values that can be inside types: